-Content pillars are essential because they allow you to stand out amongst everyone else within your industry, although others within your industry may be doing the exact same thing as you, you are offering your audience unique value through your content pillars being a lot different to theirs.
-Adding a personal element to your brand, is really going to be how you stand out and what's really going to make you unique as well as relatable to your audience.
+Content pillars are essential because they allow you to stand out amongst everyone else within your industry.
+Even if others in your industry might be doing the exact same thing as you, you are providing your audience with unique value because your content pillars differ greatly from those of your competitors.
+The key to differentiating yourself from the competition is to incorporate a personal element into your brand.
 Everyone could be covering the exact same ideas, but not everyone is going to cover them exactly like you.

 Content pillars are also great ways for you to evaluate how your content is doing.

-Often times without the structure of content pillars it can be easy to post content that isn’t in line with your business direction or customer journey, without everything being in alignment with this your content serves no purpose.
-Additionally, in terms of performance, content pillars will help you to keep a track of this from month to month as rather than looking at your content holistically you can dig deeper and fine tune your strategy.
+It’s easy to post content that isn’t in line with your business’s direction or customer journey without the structure of content pillars.
+And without everything being in alignment, your content, therefore, serves no purpose.
+Content pillars also help to keep track of your content strategy performance from month to month.
+Rather than looking at your content holistically, you can dig deeper and fine-tune your strategy this way.

 How many content pillars do you need?

 The true answer is, it really depends.
 If you’re just starting out with creating content, I definitely recommend you start with three content pillars.
 If you are more advanced in your content creation process, then I recommend you lean towards having five content pillars.